 In the beat-em-up sections, you generally wander forward, punching, kicking, or sometimes jump kicking anybody who gets in your way.
 Unfortunately, that’s more or less your entire move set, without so much as a throw to use.
 Lack of moves aside, actually fighting whatever enemies you come across generally leads to frustration.
 Enemies tend to attack too quickly for you to be able to get the first hit in, and even if you do, they recover so fast that they’ll usually counterattack instantly if you don’t move out of the way.
 In practice, this results in a pattern where you carefully fight one enemy at a time by stepping in, kicking him, and moving away, repeating this for the six or so hits it takes to kill a single opponent.
 When you’re dealing with two or three enemies at once, however, you’re basically screwed, because if you hit one foe, the other two will hit you right back, with no recourse on your end.

 In total, the beat-em-up sections aren’t much fun, and the shooting sections don’t fare much better, either.
 In these stages, the screen scrolls from left to right, with enemies popping up for you to fire at.
 You can either use a gamepad-controlled crosshair or the Nintendo Zapper to take out opponents, depending on which of the two game modes you chose.
 These stages wouldn’t be too bad, either, since you’re given a reasonable amount of time to take each enemy out before they inflict damage on you.
+The problem is that you’ve got a limited supply of ammo, and when it runs out, you die.

 In the driving sections, you’re put in a view behind Billy’s jeep, somewhat like NES driving game Rad Racer.
 You drive down the road, using your jeep’s machine gun to take out other cars, while throwing out grenades to destroy bomb-dropping planes.
 Much like the rest of the game, these sections wouldn’t be that bad if it wasn’t for some issue that makes them basically impossible to play through.
 In this case, a single touch from another car, or even one of the posts on the side of the road, will make your jeep go up like a Pinto, taking one of your precious lives.
 Given that you only get three lives to a credit, you might see how this could be a problem.